sahadnk72/sahadnk72.github.io/_posts/2014-09-08-bypass-email-oculus.md

 #### Description

-I've encountered it multiple times that some web-applications accepts the same secret-token or verification-code on multiple endpoints.To be more specific, when we request for a password recovery, a password reset token is sent to our email address.Consider the link received through email looks like this:
+I've encountered it multiple times that some web-applications accepts the same secret-token or verification-code on multiple endpoints.
+To be more specific, when we request for a password recovery, a password reset token is sent to our email address.Consider the link received through email looks like this:

 `https://developer.oculusvr.com/pass-reset?token=6dd53acf465aa5fbb91ba2a6c7f7`